TomDonoghue/TomDonoghue/README.md

 ### Introduction to Cognitive Science

 A [collection](https://github.com/TomDonoghue/CogSciClass) of materials and links for teaching an introduction to cognitive science.

+### NeuroAI

+A [collection](https://github.com/TomDonoghue/NeuroAI) of materials for a short course on the intersection between neuroscience and artificial intelligence (AI).

 ### Python Bootcamp